Better Call Saul season 6: Release

+Broadcast and streaming

 Each episode would air on AMC at 9:00 pm (ET) on Mondays, with the first two episodes premiering back-to-back on the same night.
 During the season's run, each episode would be available to stream the day they premiered on AMC+, AMC's streaming service which first launched in June 2020.
 The season premiere resulted in the biggest day of new subscriber sign-ups for AMC+, and by the mid-season finale episodic viewership on the streaming service rose by 61%.
 Upon the release of the series finale, the app experienced an outage, causing many users to be logged out.
 AMC later reported that first-day viewing numbers for the finale on AMC+ was four times as big as the season premiere, and called the series' final season the highest acquisition driver in the history of the streaming service.

 In certain international markets, like previous seasons, episodes were released on Netflix and other streaming services the day after their broadcast on AMC.
+The entire season was released on Netflix in the U.S. on April 18, 2023.